-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2009, 2010 AND 2011
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2009, 2010 AND 2011 (In thousands, except share and per share data)

-DISPOSAL OF SUBSIDIARIES 4.
+.
+DISPOSAL OF SUBSIDIARIES

 Disposal of Mingshitang

 In April 2011, the Company sold 60% equity interest in Mingshitang to Mr. Ma Yonggang, the noncontrolling shareholder of Mingshitang, for a cash consideration of US\$460, resulting in a loss of US\$1,177.
 The loss on disposal was derived as follows: